 - 1/8″ hardboard or plywood for backing

-I am providing all of the links to the exact products that I used to build the lighted movie poster box.
+I am providing all of the links (below) to the exact products that I used to build my lighted movie poster boxes.
 Everything except the HVAC tape and the wood was purchased through Amazon.
 I highly recommend that you use these items.
 I tried a few others prior to finding the best performance, and this is what has stood the test of time.

 Lighted Movie Poster Box – Building the Box…